RedhawkSDR/transceiver-api/fei_3.0/README.md

 | value | description
 | --- | ---
 | FRONTEND::PARENT | This device has FEI children
-| FRONTEND::TUNER | This is an FEI device that has a tuner control port
 | FRONTEND | This is an FEI device

-If a device is both a FRONTEND::PARENT device and a FRONTEND::TUNER device, it should be marked as FRONTEND::PARENT

 ## SRI and Keywords